A

 Condition:

-next to a bright lamp and is very easily missed on first inspection.
-It
+examination next to a bright lamp - easily missed.
+It does not detract

-does not detract from the display qualities of the piece.
-Small firing
+from the display qualities of the piece.
+Small firing tear to footrim;

 Please